ahmed-razic/microposts/README.md

 ## About

-<p>Microposts is small web app done in plan JS, using bootstrap css library, json-server, webapack and babel.
+<p>Microposts is small web app done in plain JS, using bootstrap, json-server, webapack and babel.
 This is the final exercise in JavaScript course.</p>

 <p>Working app is deployed on Netlify</p>